-Alternative 2 would result in a reduction in noise, air quality, and visual impacts compared to those currently occurring under the No Action Alternative.
+Alternative 2 would result in a reduction in noise, air quality, and visual impacts compared to those currently occurring under existing conditions.
 Alternative 2 would not result in disproportionately high and adverse noise, air quality, or visual impacts to EJ populations.
 Alternative 2 could impact employment or the amount of income that air tour operators and other ancillary businesses generate from conducting air tours within the ATMP planning area.

-Under Alternative 2, is difficult to predict with specificity if, where, and to what extent any air tours that are displaced outside the ATMP planning area would result in indirect noise, air quality, or visual impacts to EJ populations within the study area.
-However, the effects are not likely to change substantially as compared to the No Action Alternative.
+Under Alternative 2, it is difficult to predict with specificity if, where, and to what extent any air tours that are displaced outside the ATMP planning area would result in indirect noise, air quality, or visual impacts to EJ populations within the study area.
+However, the effects are not likely to change substantially as compared to existing conditions.
 Therefore, disproportionately high or adverse indirect noise, air quality, or visual impacts to EJ populations are not expected to occur.
-Cumulative effects would be greatest under the No Action Alternative and fewest under Alternative 2 based on the number of flights authorized per year and authorized routes.
+Cumulative effects would be greatest under the No

+Action Alternative and fewest under Alternative 2 based on the number of flights authorized per year and authorized routes.

-Alternate 3 would reduce impacts by including daily (16) limits on air tours, eliminating the Expedition Tour, and increasing the minimum altitude of Eagle Aviation route (2,600 ft.
-AGL) within the ATMP planning area.
-Compared to the No Action Alternative, Alternative 3 would result in fewer direct noise, air quality, and visual impacts.
+Alternative 3 would reduce impacts by reducing the number of tours per year authorized within the ATMP planning area.
+Compared to existing conditions, Alternative 3 would result in fewer direct noise, air quality, and visual impacts.
 The DNL analysis indicates that Alternative 3 would not result in noise impacts that would exceed DNL 65 dB; the resultant DNL is expected to be below 60 dB under Alternative 3.
 Alternative 3 would not cause pollutant concentrations to exceed one or more of the NAAQS for any of the time periods analyzed, or to increase the frequency or severity of any such existing violations.
-The total amount of annual GHG emissions resulting from existing commercial air tours within the ATMP planning area would be 42.6 MT CO2.
-Some impacts to visual resources would occur under Alternative 3 as commercial air tours would contrast the scenic vistas and natural areas in the Park, but impacts would be fewer than those under the No Action Alternative.
+The total amount of annual GHG emissions resulting from existing commercial air tours within the ATMP planning area would be 6.09 MT CO2.
+Some impacts to visual resources would occur under Alternative 3 as commercial air tours would contrast the scenic vistas and natural areas in the Park, but impacts would be fewer than those under existing conditions.
 The alternative would not result in disproportionately high and adverse impacts to EJ populations or impact those populations in ways that are unique to those EJ populations.